-This is one of my best tricks to grilling corn on the cob.
+Grilling corn on the cob in foil is one of my best tricks!
 It keeps the corn moist but also adds a nice light char if done right.
-Use this method on how to cook corn on the grill at your next BBQ!
+Use this method on how to grill corn in foil at your next BBQ!

 I have a great little trick that will help you grill delicious corn on the cob.
 In fact, we grill corn no other way after using this method.
 I almost always use this method when feeding groups of people.